-Most car manufacturer are catching up with the hybrid technology and now offer hybrid or even electric cars – even rather conservative manufacturers like Mercedes-Benz.
+Most car manufacturer are catching up with the and now offer hybrid or even electric cars – even rather conservative manufacturers like Mercedes-Benz.

 A new Mercedes-Benz E 300 BlueTEC Hybrid, travelled the 1968 kilometres from Tangier in North Africa to Goodwood in England without having to refuel.
 They ultimately posted an average consumption of just 3.8 litres of diesel per 100 kilometres.